DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

 Focuses on silkscreen printing.
-Discharge, burnout, and chemical resist processes, specific to screen printing, will be introduced.
-Students will be asked to develop conceptual ideas and explore alternative ways of producing images.
+Discharge, burnout, and chemical resist processes, specific to screen printing.
+Develop conceptual ideas and explore alternative ways of producing images.

 DS 428 — TEXTILE EMBELLISHMENT II